vhive-serverless/invitro/openwhisk_setup/README.md

 Set `invoker.options` to `"-Dwhisk.spi.LogStoreProvider=org.apache.openwhisk.core.containerpool.logging.LogDriverLogStoreProvider"`.

-In this file you can control the log verbosity by setting the adequate `loglevel` fileds to a desired value (default: `"INFO"`).
+In this file you can control the log verbosity by setting the adequate `loglevel` fields to a desired value (default: `"INFO"`).

 *  `openwhisk-deploy-kube/helm/openwhisk/runtimes.json`